Health Care Planning

 - Power of Attorney for Health Care

 - Living Will or Advance Care Directive

-Additional documentation may also apply.
-If you have not made decisions about your healthcare choices, or have not put those decisions in writing, contact an attorney today.
+Additional documentation may also be advisable.
+If you have not made decisions about your health care choices, or have not put those decisions in writing, contact an attorney today.

 For more information on health care planning, see: